Our active dogs

-Pictured here is Ch Foxhall’s Piper Heidsieck, ROM DC RE OA AXJ CZ8G, RATCHX15.
-At 11-1/2 years old, Piper is still competing, working towards her 16th championship.
+Pictured here is Ch RATCHX15 Foxhall’s Piper Heidsieck, ROM CD RE OA AXJ CZ8G.
+Piper was the top ranked RATCH Doberman Pinscher in North America for several years and competed until she was nearly 12 years old.
 Piper is a wonderful example of how this fun sport is something all dogs can do at any age.

 The official term for dog shows is “conformation” — as in, the act of conforming or producing conformity.
 One of the most popular AKC events, conformation events range from large all-breed shows, with over 3,000 dogs entered, to local specialty club shows such as the Specialty shows PSDPC offers each August, featuring only Dobermans.

 Diving Dogs is a fun, exciting but easy to do sport with simple rules: You throw your dog’s favorite toy into a pool while he waits on a dock about 40 feet long.
 On your command, he runs along the dock, flings himself off the end of it, lands in the water and grabs his toy.
 The AKC began recognizing titles of the North America Diving Dogs (NADD) organization in June 2014.

 Agility is a fast growing dog sport in the United States, with over 1 million entries to the AKC’s Agility Program each year.
 Dogs and their handlers race against a clock as they accurately navigate an obstacle course with strong concentration and speed.
 The PSDPC holds two agility trials each year.